FREAC/PLI-Dataviewer/README.md

 # PLI Dataviewer
-This is a parcel zoom tool in using ESRI Calcite Template and Javascript API for ArcGIS.
+This is a parcel zoom tool using the ESRI Calcite Template and Javascript API for ArcGIS.